 If items are lost or damaged, the borrower is responsible for the replacement price, or the replacement of the item.
 A damaged item is an item that is not returned in the condition in which it was borrowed.
 Library staff, with the support of the Library Director, will decide if an item cannot be accepted for return because of its condition.

 Replacement charges are based on the item’s retail price.
 Prices are set at the time of an item’s purchase, and can be viewed in the library catalog.
 Replacement items must be identical to the lost or damaged item, and must be in new condition.
 Acceptance of a replacement item is at the discretion of the Library.
 The Library is unable to provide refunds for replacement charges under any circumstances.

-Pursuant to Pursuant to Massachusetts General Laws, Chapter 78, Section 7: “That part of the records of a public library which reveals the identity and intellectual pursuits of a person using such library shall not be a public record,” the Stevens Memorial Library is committed to the confidentiality of its patrons.
-Confidentiality extends to information sought or received, and materials consulted, or borrowed.
+In accordance with Massachusetts General Laws, the Stevens Memorial Library is committed to the confidentiality of its patrons.
+Confidentiality extends to information sought or received, and materials consulted or borrowed.
 Confidentiality includes database search records, reference interviews, circulation records, interlibrary loan transactions, registration records, and all other personally identifiable uses of library materials, facilities, or services.

 Circulation, registration information, and information retrieval records may not be disclosed except to:

 The Library occasionally conducts promotional campaigns to inform the community of our services.
 The Library at those times use patron email or postal address for the library's internal mailing lists.

 The Library does not sell, lease, or otherwise distribute or disclose patron name, email address, postal address, telephone number, or other personal information to outside parties.

 1Application guidelines for residents who are unable to come to the Library in person are outlined in the Library’s Homebound Delivery Policy.